As previously detailed on the Exoprise blog, the ICMP (Internet Control Message Protocol) is crucial…

 Monitoring is Common for SaaS Applications

 The shift-right idea is rapidly moving into the mainstream, with software teams devoting resources to what happens after an application is deployed.
-Up until recently, that application became the primary responsibility of the IT group charged with keeping servers and software running.
+Until recently, that application became the primary responsibility of the IT group charged with keeping servers and software running.
 Only when there were obvious defects or need for enhancements did the development team once again get involved.

 That means they need to look carefully at applications in production, in order to first baseline performance, and then evaluate and correct performance trends over time, as necessary.
 Let’s look at why both of these steps are needed.

 Baselining enables the enterprise to determine initial performance based on real user interaction.
 It provides a set of evaluations that can be used to understand how the application performs under initial circumstances.
-While initial performance may not be ideal, it provides a starting point to determine both improvements and degradations.
+While initial performance may not be ideal, it provides a starting point to determine both improvements and degradation.

-At the same time, using tools like Exoprise CloudReady, you can get performance average from everyone who is using CloudReady to monitor the application.
+At the same time, using tools like Exoprise CloudReady, you can get a performance average from everyone who is using CloudReady to monitor the application.
 This is called data from the crowd, and is essential in providing a comparison between your enterprise’s performance and how everyone else is doing.

 That comparison provides you with essential information on how your performance compares against the crowd, and gives you the ability to compare and, if there is a significant decrement from the crowd, to determine where the problem is.
 By combining your own performance data with data from the crowd, you can both understand your performance characteristics, and determine where any deficiencies arise.